 Internal Audit is responsible for monitoring the quality and effectiveness of the systems of internal control.
 A risk model is used to formulate a twelve month plan which is approved by the Audit and Standards Committee, and from which the annual workload is identified.
 The reporting process for Internal Audit requires a report of each audit to be submitted to the relevant Service Director.
 The report includes recommendations for improvements that are included within an action plan and require agreement, or challenge, by Service Directors.
-The process includes follow ups on a monthly basis, the results of which are reported quarterly to the Audit and Standards Committee in terms of fundamental recommendations and the level of assurance that can be given for that directorate based on the implementation of their recommendations.
+The process includes follow ups on a monthly basis, the results of which are reported quarterly to the Audit and Standards Committee in terms of fundamental recommendations.
 Internal Audit has continued to receive positive feedback from External Audit with regards to the coverage of their work and high professional standards.